André 3000: 1992–2006: Beginnings and success with Outkast

-In high school, Benjamin (who was then performing as André) met Antwan " Big Boi " Patton.
-Benjamin and Patton teamed up to form Outkast.
-Shortly after graduating, Outkast was signed to the Atlanta-based LaFace label and released their debut album, Southernplayalisticadillacmuzik, in 1994.
-Buoyed by the success of the single "Player's Ball", the album went platinum by the end of the year and Outkast was named Best New Rap Group of the Year at the 1995 Source Awards.
+In high school, Benjamin (who was then performing as Dré) met Antwan "Big Boi" Patton in 1992 at the Lenox Square shopping mall when they were both 16 years old.
+Benjamin and Patton, also attending the same high school, teamed up to form Outkast, named because the two dressed differently than their classmates and to reference their feeling that rappers from the South were left out of the East Coast/West Coast rivalries in contemporary hip-hop.
+The duo was originally known as 2 Shades Deep, but changed it to Outkast because another local singing group was named 4 Shades Deep.
+Benjamin originally used the stage name of Black Wolf, inspired by blues musician Howlin' Wolf.
+Shortly after graduating, Outkast was signed to the Atlanta-based record label LaFace, an imprint of Arista Records and released their debut album, Southernplayalisticadillacmuzik, in 1994.
+Buoyed by the success of the single "Player's Ball", the album was certified platinum by the RIAA the same year, and Outkast was named "Best New Rap Group of the Year" at the 1995 Source Awards.

 On their next two albums, ATLiens (1996) and Aquemini (1998), Outkast experimented with their sound by adding elements of trip hop, soul, and jungle.
 The albums were also influenced by a return to traditional black music genres, with funk being the most prominent example.
 Outkast's style and lyricism again received commercial and critical acclaim.
 With the duo's portrayal of themselves as out-of-place extraterrestrials in ATLiens, Benjamin's lyrics, in particular, were noted for their surreal, space-age tinge: "the funkadelic, futuristic, and seemingly unfamiliar, weird, or eccentric persona projected by André 3000 creates the chance to transcend the more pronounced characterizations of gangstas and pimps so regularly assumed by black men rap artists."
 During the recording of these albums, Benjamin took up guitar, painting, and a relationship with singer Erykah Badu.

-Outkast's fourth album, Stankonia (2000), introduced Benjamin's new alias André 3000 (largely to distinguish himself from Dr. Dre and his new persona after his split with Badu) and increased the group's crossover appeal with the single "Ms. Jackson", which hit #1 on the Billboard Hot 100.
+Outkast's fourth album, Stankonia (2000), introduced Benjamin's new alias André 3000 (largely to distinguish himself from Dr. Dre and to announce a new persona following his split with Badu) and increased the group's crossover appeal with the single "Ms. Jackson", which hit #1 on the Billboard Hot 100.
 The song was written in the aftermath of Benjamin's breakup with Badu and was a fictionalized account of the disintegration of their relationship.
 In 2002, Outkast released a greatest hits album, Big Boi and Dre Present...
 OutKast, which contained three new tracks, one of which, "The Whole World", won a Grammy for Best Rap Performance by a Duo or Group.
 Later that year, Benjamin participated in the Dungeon Family group album, which saw some prominent Atlanta-based hip-hop groups combine into a supergroup.
 In 2002, André 3000 was referenced on the song "Till I Collapse" by Eminem, who considered him one of the best rappers ever.